AnuragBambardekar/Quine-Relay/README.md

 ```

 #### Great!
 Let's now build a quine in F#
-Write the same script, however keeping in mind the syntax differences from Python.
+- Write the same script we wrote earlier in Python, however keeping in mind the syntax differences from Python.
+- Make sure to call your program quine.fsx rather than quine.fs.
+The F# compiler considers an fs file to be program and an fsx file to be a script; it treats them differently.
+For our purpose the script is easier to work with.

 Then execute the code (Select the code and hit Alt+Enter)